Rodiyyaht/alx-low_level_programming/0x03-debugging/README.md

-Task 1: Print 0 is zero.
+Task 0: Print 0 is zero.

+Task 1: Comment out so as to avoid infinite loop.

+Task 2: Print the largest number.

+Task 3: Print remaining days.